 A standardized agreement is utilized.
-A template can be found on the District's computer network.
-The standard agreement was created in-house and reviewed and approved by the District's Legal Counsel and should not be modified without additional legal review of the proposed change(s).
+There are three templates: one for time and materials, one for a fixed amount, and a third for on-call services.
+The standard agreements were created in-house and reviewed and approved by the District's Legal Counsel and should not be modified without additional legal review of the proposed change(s).
 This standard is used for all professional services, not just for design engineering.
 The use of a consistent format for administrating services greatly simplifies the administration of multiple contracts.
 It is recommended that staff copy the template into their project folders and begin modifications there to avoid writing over the template.

-The agreement is a capped time-and-materials contract.
 Each specific agreement requires modification to the firm's name, address and type of business, the District's contact person, the not-to-exceed cap as well as to the four attached exhibits.
 These exhibits detail the scope of services (Exhibit A), the fee schedule(s) to be used (Exhibit B), the time of delivery schedule(s) (Exhibit C), and insurance requirements (Exhibit D).